fabriceyhc/nc_diversity_attacks/INSTALL.md

 pip install -r requirements.txt
 ```

-The results are agregated and visualized in a `jupyter notebook`, which can be viewed directly in GitHub or perused locally:
+The results are aggregated and visualized in a `jupyter notebook`, which can be viewed directly in GitHub or perused locally:
 ```
 # install
 pip install jupyter